WP Site Display Issue

 This suggests that we need to be pretty hard-nosed, though.
 In this case, the response to the reporter will be: "Sorry, but there's nothing we can do.
 In the future, please watch the dev blog."
 Maybe we don't mind doing this in general, but if the user has an event coming up in the next few weeks, it feels like we should do more to try to help.

-#4 Updated by Matt Gold almost 4 years ago
+#4 Updated by Matt Gold over 6 years ago

 I like that approach-- something like, "Look, WordPress is a constantly changing ecosystem and one of its greatest strengths is that it evolves over time, both to address security vulnerabilities and to include new functionalities.
 We have had to update the theme/plug-in you use on your site, and and you can see what has been updated here [link to dev blog].
 If you have any trouble updating your site to take account of these changes, please let us know when we would be glad to help you troubleshoot